How to become a DevOps Engineer in 2024

 Next, let’s discuss the mindset needed to become a DevOps engineer.

-To become a successful DevOps engineer, you must orient your thoughts around the following:
+To become a successful DevOps engineer and successfully embrace the DevOps culture, you must orient your thoughts around the following:

 Automation

 Software products or systems are prone to various errors, including human errors.
 Stress during work and the race against deadlines can increase the frequency of these errors.
-Automation helps reduce human error and eliminate boring tasks.
+Automating processes helps reduce human error and eliminate boring tasks.

 Risk awareness